Two men who died after stabbing in central London named as father and son

 Speculation that the man was staying at the hotel is not accurate, the force said.

+“At this point, we do not believe it to be terrorism-related, and there is no further risk to the public.

+“There will be a heavy police presence in the area throughout today, and I would encourage anyone with information to speak with officers or contact the Met by other means.”

-Anyone with information has been asked to call 101 or report it online.
+Anyone with information can also call 101 or report it online, quoting CAD3499/28.